-The BRSA published several new regulations and communiqués or amendments to its existing regulations and communiqués (as published in the Official Gazette No. 29511 dated 23 October 2015 and No. 29599 dated 20 January 2016) in accordance with the Regulatory Consistency Assessment Programme ("RCAP") of the Basel Committee on Banking Supervision (the "Basel Committee"), which is conducted by the Bank for International Settlements (the "BIS") with a view to ensure Turkey's compliance with Basel regulations.
+The BRSA published several new regulations and communiqués or amendments to its existing regulations and communiqués (as published in the Official Gazette No. 29511 dated 23 October 2015 and No. 29599 dated 20 January 2016) in accordance with the Regulatory Consistency Assessment Programme ("RCAP") of the Basel Committee on Banking Supervision (the "Basel Committee"), which is conducted by the Bank for International Settlements (the "BIS") with a view to ensure Türkiye's compliance with Basel regulations.
 These included amendments to the Equity Regulation and the entry into force of the Capital Adequacy Regulation, both on 31 March 2016.
-The Capital Adequacy Regulation sustained the capital adequacy ratios introduced by the former regulation but changed the risk weights of certain items, including: (a) the risk weights of foreign currency-denominated required reserves held with the Central Bank from 0% to 50%; however, on 24 February 2017, the BRSA amended its guidance to allow foreign exchanged-denominated required reserves held with the Central Bank to be subject to a 0% risk weight, and (b) the exclusion of the general reserve for possible losses from capital calculations.
-General provision reversals are recorded directly under equity without impact on net income and thus net income does not include new or previously created general provisions.
+The Capital Adequacy Regulation sustained the capital adequacy ratios introduced by the former regulation but changed the risk weights of certain items, including: (a) the risk weights of foreign currency-denominated required reserves held with the Central Bank from 0% to 50%; however, on 24 February 2017, the BRSA amended its guidance to allow foreign exchange-denominated required reserves held with the Central Bank to be subject to a 0% risk weight, and (b) the exclusion of the general reserve for possible losses from capital calculations.
+If, during a fiscal period, general provisions recorded during previous fiscal periods are reversed, then the net income for such later period is increased by the amount of such reversals, which thus increases shareholders' equity.